 If you’ve read the About Page on my website, then you might have an inkling about how I got into this whole world of pregnancy, birth and parenting.
 But there are some key details missing from that version of the story…

 My friend asked me to be at her first baby’s birth.
-This was almost 21 years ago now, and doulas were literally just starting to be a thing.
+This was over 23 years ago now, and doulas were literally just starting to be a thing.
 I worked for a Health Care company at the time as a temp-turned-regular-employee in the credentialing department.
 Basically, my job involved taking a whole bunch of folders on the left side of my desk, doing some mumbo-jumbo, hocus-pocus data entry based on whatever I found inside these folders, and then placing them on the right side of my desk for someone else to file away at the end of the day.

 I’m hoping that my description makes it plain: I had definitely NOT found my ikigai in this job!
 I loved the team of people that I worked with, but the job itself?
 Nooooooooooope.